 The purpose of this project is to provide evaluation technical support to CEO in leveraging data and expertise to assemble knowledge and answer questions of interest to DOL.
 Projects or activities will include environmental scans to identify topics of interest (such as programs and policies relevant to DOL, methodological advancements in social science research and evaluation, knowledge gaps in the evidence base, etc.); assembly of expertise relevant to identified topics; planning and convening of meetings, symposiums, or other opportunities to build and share knowledge; facilitation of secondary analyses; and dissemination of findings to both targeted and broad-based groups of stakeholders.

-Training Vouchers, Cash Transfers, and their Effects on Employment-Related Outcomes Literature Review (August 2021)
+- Training Vouchers, Cash Transfers, and Their Effects on Employment-Related Outcomes (Literature Review, September 2021)